 When thinking about the potential health benefits of Acerola it’s important to differentiate between those that come from compounds that are unique to Acerola and those that come from its high vitamin C content.

 The vitamin C in Acerola is absorbed very well, but the health benefits of ascorbic acid don’t differ from one food or the other and it’s not a scarce nutrient.
-When’s the last time you heard of someone suffering from rickets?
+When’s the last time you heard of someone suffering from scurvy?

 Vitamin C is also cheap, and there’s really no need to spend extra money getting your vitamin C from Acerola as opposed to anywhere else in your diet.